 Politics, voting and the law is very important because it helps ensure you get your voice heard and understand the options.
-It is important you understand topics like voting and how laws are made so that you have a voice on how the country is run and a say on who you think would better meet your needs/represent your interests.
-Everyone over 18, who is not in prison or under section as part of the mental health act has for example the right to vote when an election is held.
-The National election when the whole country votes for the Prime Minister and party normally every 4 years.
-There are also local elections for local issues.
+It is important you understand topics, like voting and how laws are made so that you have a voice on how the country is run and a say on who you think would better meet your needs/represent your interests.
+Everyone over the age of 18, who is not in prison or under Section as part of the Mental Health Act has, for example, the right to vote when an Election is held.
+The National Election is when the whole country votes for the Prime Minister and Party, normally every 4 years.
+There are also Local Elections for local issues.

-UK Parliament video on voting and elections explains how it works
+UK Parliament video on voting and elections that explains how it works

-Mencap voting video aimed at those with learning disabilities tells the experience of as she voted in Harrow for the first time, showing the importance of asking for help so you know what to do and expect
+Mencap Voting Video aimed at those with learning disabilities, tells the experience as she voted in Harrow for the first time, showing the importance of asking for help so you know what to do and expect.

-Mencap Hear your voice and voting as everyone vote matters.
+Mencap.
+Hear your voice and voting as everyone's vote matters.
 It explains the importance of having a voice and how to do so

-Mencap video explains pathways to voting and how to prepare focus is on how to support someone with a learning disability can vote and the different ways people can make their vote
+Mencap Video explains pathways to voting and how to prepare and the focus is on how to support someone with a learning disability to vote and the different ways people can make their vote.

 Video clips from UK Parliament on Understanding Parliament